Preparation & Formatting Requirements

 When submitting a revised manuscript, authors are asked to provide a detailed response to reviewers, which must be uploaded as a unique Word or PDF file (separate from the cover letter).
 Authors may upload a ‘tracked changes’ version of their revision, but must always include a ‘clean’ non-marked version of the manuscript.
 For articles that report original research (Archival Reports, Priority Communications, Techniques and Methods), authors are also asked to provide a Key Resources Table (see relevant section, above, for details; click here

 to download the template).
+If revisions are a condition of publication, only two revised versions of the paper will be considered.
 Unsolicited revisions are not allowed.

 Revised Submission Files

 All files (cover letter, response to reviewers, manuscript, figures, etc.) must be uploaded separately at revision, and should be labeled with appropriate and descriptive file names (e.g., SmithText.doc, Fig1.tif, Table1.doc).
 File format requirements are specified in the below table.
 The system will build a single PDF of the submission from the uploaded files.
 Authors should be careful to replace all files that have been updated since original submission and ensure all files are correctly labeled (particularly if figures and/or tables have been rearranged and subsequently renumbered).